pic-o/anotherIniParser/README.markdown

 Short-Story
 -----------
-Creating your "own ini parser" is seriously a good "exercise" for ANY programmer.
++ Creating your "own ini parser" is seriously a good "exercise" for ANY programmer.
 And would also give subtle exposure to the programmer "mindset" on peer review.

-For example: This uses c-style const char* strings.
-Instead of C++ strings, due to my belief (debatable) on the usesage of char*, and the self-decipline involved in its memory managment.
++ This uses c-style const char* strings.
+Instead of C++ strings, due to my belief (debatable) on the usage of char*, and the self-disciplined involved in its memory management.
-While taking into account possible memory leaks (hence rquiring const char* inputs).
-In-event that performance (seriously?) is a consideration, there is always a leaky _sectionN() varient.
++ It is non-memory leaky on its own, and assumes all input will be cleaned up by its own respective (hence requiring const char* inputs).[Exception exists for the _sectionN() variant.
+For those squeezing out performance, while knowing how to manage the memory overhead]
-But seriously, use that at your own risk.
-Etc, Etc.
++ Easily included in any project, as it follows std C/C++, while having its own conditional build for windows/linux/mac(untested) respectively. (this is especially useful in building changes on the client machine, which may lack "certain things")

-Also generally speaking, after several years (coming back and going) of refining this iniParser.
-I found it relatively "good" to use in many of the projects.
-Especially while avoiding the huge overhead libraries (its not performance, its the ability to easily setup and compile anywhere : ie client machines).
-And henced served me well.
++ Easy dumping / debugging / error handling (returns breaking point line number, in negative value)

 Note: This is the most recent cleanup version.
 And has yet to seen full wild deployment.
 But so far it passed most of my test.
 I will remove this line in due time, when i have enough "code reviews"